How to display and view imported CFD data

 Objective:

-Learn how you can view and display imported CFD data in nTop.
-This is generally the first step to utilizing external fields in nTop to enhance and optimize designs based on specific field variables, such as but not limited to, pressure, velocity, stress, and heat flux.
+Learn how to view and display imported CFD data in nTop.
+This is generally the first step to utilizing external fields in nTop to enhance and optimize designs based on specific field variables, such as pressure, velocity, stress, and heat flux.

 Procedure:

 There are two main avenues for accomplishing the above Objective.
-The first method is importing a CSV file and the second is importing the results files directly.
+The first method is importing a CSV file, and the second is importing the results files directly.
 First, let's start with the CSV file.
-In order to do this, we generate and export a CSV file from your CFD results.
+We generate and export a CSV file from your CFD results to do this.
 You can learn how we do this in Ansys's CFD Post.

 Once the CSV file is generated we use the Import Scalar Point Map or Import Vector Point Map blocks to bring in the appropriate point map, both blocks can be seen in Image #1 below.
 More information about these blocks can be found here.